Download USAF Academy “Chemtrails 131 Manual Fall 1990″ PDF

 Method: An inter-library loan from the Alachua County main library yielded a microfilm copy of the 1990 Chemistry 131 Manual used in training by the US Air force Academy.
 The lending institution was the William T. Young Library at the University of Kentucky as shown in the label below.

 The microfilm was in acceptable condition, however the 1990 Chemtrails manual was scanned in 1992 under less than optimum conditions from a used hard copy in less than good condition.

 The Alachua County Library equipment was used to scan each of the 200 pages to digital *.TIF files.
 Photoshop was used to optimize each image to the smallest file size that would permit adequate resolution for on-line viewing.
 Each image was imported to a Microsoft Word page where the complete manual was saved to a 30 MB PDF file.
 (Portable Document File).

 NOTE: A second edition of Chemtrails (232 pages) was published for the Fall 1991 class of Air Force cadets.

-Posted by Harold Saive on March 31, 2013, With 21636 Reads Filed under World.
+Posted by Harold Saive on March 31, 2013, With 21795 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.